Mouth blown sheet glass making

 |Minimum no. of craftspeople required|

-The last remaining company in the UK, English Antique Glass, has one master craftsman and two trainees who are learning the trade.
+The last remaining company in the UK, English Antique Glass in Birmingham, has one master craftsman and two trainees who are learning the trade.

 The molten glass is gathered on the end of the blowpipe and is coloured by rolling in intensely coloured globs of glass known as frit.
 When the glass is the right size and shape it is gradually blown and shaped, continuously re-heating it, into a long wide bulb.
 Once the right shape is achieved the hot glass is cut open at both ends so that it becomes an open cylinder or tube which then has to cool and anneal.
 The cylinder is then cut along its length and reheated, during which it is carefully flattened out to become a sheet of coloured glass.